-Additional research sites conducting a protocol previously reviewed by the board are not required to submit a copy of the ICF.
+Additional research sites conducting a protocol previously reviewed by the IRB are not required to submit a copy of the ICF.
 However, sites with institution-specific language are invited to provide their required text to Advarra with their site submission so that text can be appropriately incorporated into the ICF.
 Advarra will provide each approved research site with a site-specific ICF.

 What could slow the approval process for my study or site?

 - Incomplete Submission Documents: Please refer to the submission form to ensure you are submitting all required documents for the review of new studies and additional sites.

 - Study Placed Missing Key Information: The IRB may identify areas of concern with the protocol and defer approval of a study or require modifications as part of the approval.